Families & Carers

 "I am learning there is a different view or way which I have been unable to see, because I am in the situation - it is like wearing blinkers.
 I now have the choice to see, and maybe act, in a different way."

-Ann, a participant in the Midsomer Norton group, said: "When I started attending meetings at The Cottage I was feeling very stressed and unsure of myself.
+Ann, another participant, said: "When I started attending meetings I was feeling very stressed and unsure of myself.
 I was unable to identify what I felt or what I would like to happen.

 "I am more relaxed now and I realise that I was angry with myself for allowing someone else to control and manipulate me.